hack3rs.ca network-security

 ethical-use-and-defense-scope

-Operate Suricata in networks you are authorized to defend.
-IDS/IPS tooling can inspect sensitive traffic and influence traffic flow when deployed in IPS mode, so governance and change control are essential.
+Run Suricata only in networks you are authorized to defend.
+IDS/IPS tooling inspects traffic content and, in IPS mode, actively affects traffic flow — both require governance and change control from day one.

 tool-history-origin-and-purpose